hashgraph/guardian/docs/schema-creation-using-the-guardian-apis/creation-of-a-schema.md

 {% swagger method="post" path="" baseUrl="/schemas" summary="Create new schema" %}
 {% swagger-description %}
 Creates new schema.
-Only users with the Root Authority role are allowed to make the request.
+Only users with the Standard Registry role are allowed to make the request.
 {% endswagger-description %}

 {% swagger-parameter in="body" type="Object" required="true" %}